mehulagg/gitlab/doc/operations/incident_management/oncall_schedules.md

 on-call schedule for that project.
 If there is no schedule or no one on-call in that schedule at the time the alert is triggered, no email is sent.

-## Removal or deletion of a user that is a part of the on-call schedule
+## Removal or deletion of on-call user

-If a user is removed from project/group or his account is deleted, the confirmation modal will display the list of schedules that a current user is a part of.
-If removal/deletion is confirmed, the on-call rotation will be recalculated and an email will be sent to the Project owners and all participants in the rotation.
+If an on-call user is removed from the project or group, or their account is deleted, the confirmation modal displays the list of that user's on-call schedules.
+If the user's removal or deletion is confirmed, GitLab recalculates the on-call rotation and sends an email to the project owners and the rotation's participants.